Best walks near Keswick for autumn colours

-Falling leaves, high winds and misty days mingle with cold frosty air and in just a few short weeks transform the wooded Borrowdale landscape creating a remarkable autumn tapestry of green, yellow copper and gold and all the colours in between.
+Falling leaves, high winds and misty days mingle with cold frosty air and in just a few short weeks transform the wooded Lake District landscape of Borrowdale creating a remarkable autumn tapestry of green, yellow copper and gold and all the colours in between.

 When it comes to native tree species, Borrowdale is the most wooded valley in the Lake District, and at seven miles long there are plenty of choices for walks to enjoy the autumn colours.

 The Lake runs almost due north-south, so when the morning sun is on the west shore the best views are actually from walks on the east shore.
-The footpath that joins Great Wood to Ashness Bridge gives good views over the lake, or the easier Lakeside Amble waymarked trail from Keswick Lakeside shop takes you to the viewpoints of Friar’s Crag and Broomhill Point.
+The footpath that joins Great Wood to Ashness Bridge gives good views over the lake, or the easier Lakeside Amble waymarked trail from the Keswick forshore and landing stages takes you to the viewpoints of Friar’s Crag and Broomhill Point.

-The late-afternoon sun makes the birch yellows and mellow oak golds of the east shore really glow under the rocky outcrops of Walla Crag and Falcon crag - click here to download a route that gives you good views of the east shore.
+The late-afternoon sun makes the birch yellows and mellow oak golds of the east shore really glow under the rocky outcrops of Walla Crag and Falcon crag.
+If you're looking for fungi, Brandelhow Park, on the west shore of Derwent Water is a good hunting ground, and gives great views across the lake - try this downloadable walk route there.

 The woods of upper Borrowdale